 We claim that the termination problem for affine \slc loops is reducible to the special case of the problem for non-degenerate update functions.
+(We only need this reduction to handle termination over the integers.)
 To prove the claim, consider an affine \slc loop, as described above, whose update matrix has distinct eigenvalues \(\lambda_1,\ldots,\lambda_s\).
-Let \(L\) be the least common multiple of the orders of the roots of unity appearing among the quotients \(\frac{\lambda_i}{\lambda_j}\) for \(i\neq j\).
+Let \(L\) be the least positive integer such that whenever \(i\neq j\) are such that \(\frac{\lambda_i}{\lambda_j}\) is a root of unity, we have \((\frac{\lambda_i}{\lambda_j})^L=1\).
 It is known that \(L = 2^{O(n\sqrt{\log n})}\)~\citep[Section~1.1.9]{EPSW03}.
 The update matrix corresponding to the affine map \(f^L = f \circ \cdots \circ f\) ($L$ times) has eigenvalues \(\lambda_1^L,\ldots,\lambda_s^L\) and hence is non-degenerate.
 Moreover the original loop terminates if and only if the following loop terminates:

 But this loop is non-degenerate and the argument is complete.